 Roselle is presently an access technology consultant working remotely from the Philippines for different software and hardware companies in Europe and North America.
 She provides design specifications for new and existing technologies that enable the blind, partially sighted and people with learning disabilities to use regular computers and mobile devices.
 She also coordinates multinational teams of engineers and testers as well as distributors and customers in more than 50 countries.

 She first worked for Freedom Scientific, L.L.C., a company based in Florida, USA and the leading developer of assistive technology for people with vision impairment.
-In the beginning of her career, Roselle designed a system for writing and reading mathematical and scientific notation on Windows-based PCs using 3-D digital audio and Braille displays.
+Roselle began her career by designing a system for writing and reading mathematical and scientific notation on Windows®-based PCs using 3-D digital audio and Braille displays.

-Later, she helped develop the first Windows Mobile® screen reader for touch-screen smartphones and PDAs which converted screen content into synthesized speech, magnified text, and Braille output.
-She defined the Braille interface of similar software for the Symbian® OS, enabling even the deaf-blind to use popular Nokia phones.
-During her tenure as Product Manager of these software innovations, Code Factory of Barcelona, Spain, garnered recognition from the American Foundation for the Blind at the 2008 AFB Access Awards.
+Afterwards with Code Factory (Barcelona, Spain), she shared her expertise to develop the first Windows Mobile® screen reader for touch-screen smartphones and PDAs which converted displayed content into synthesized speech, magnified text, and Braille output.
+During her tenure as Product Manager, the company also garnered recognition for their groundbreaking multi-platform mobile software releases, including the AFB Access Award from the American Foundation for the Blind.

-She also guided an international team of sighted programmers to develop a talking GPS navigation solution for blind pedestrians, based on the Windows Mobile platform and using the software architecture and GPS maps from the Sendero Group, which won the International CES Best of Innovations Design and Engineering Award.
+In collaboration with the Sendero Group, L.L.C.
+(California, USA), she also guided an international team of sighted programmers to develop a talking GPS navigation solution for blind pedestrians, which won the International CES Best of Innovations Design and Engineering Award in 2009.

-Most recently, she was recognized as one of the Pinay in Action (PIA) awardees for 2015 by Sen. Pia Cayetano, and was included in the ‘Empowered Women: Raising the Bar’ exhibit at the Senate which featured outstanding women who have made valuable contributions in different areas of society.
+In 2015, she was one of the Pinay in Action (PIA) awardees of Sen. Pia Cayetano, and was included in the ‘Empowered Women: Raising the Bar’ exhibit held at the Philippine Senate, which recognized outstanding women who have made valuable contributions in different areas of society.

-Christened a Roman Catholic, Roselle has served in the Lectors and Commentators Group of Christ the King Parish in North Caloocan since the age of twelve, reading the Holy Scriptures in Braille.
-She derives strength from her faith, family and friends, and strives to teach others to draw inspiration from similar sources in order to rise above adversity.
+Within her home community, she continues to be a source of inspiration.
+Raised a Roman Catholic, Roselle has served in the Lectors and Commentators Group of Christ the King Parish in North Caloocan since the age of twelve, reading the Holy Scriptures in Braille.

 Note:The preceding text serves as an overview of Roselle Ambubuyog's achievements and can be used in part or as a whole by anyone who requires her profile for an introductory piece at speaking engagements and talk shows she will guest on, for articles that will feature or mention her, for multimedia materials used during events to which she will be invited, and other similar purposes.